 - Not all platforms have an in-built scheduling tool, so you’ll have to post manually, and

 - You will need to check each platform individually for analytics, which can be a little tedious

 - A great free(-ish) option, HootSuite is probably the oldest content publishing and bulk scheduling platform around, with the added benefits of scheduling WordPress and YouTube content.
-While its interface may be outdated, it has the widest range of functions amongst all scheduling tools
+Now while its interface may be outdated, it has the widest range of functions amongst all scheduling tools

 - Buffer- free option

-- Buffer is a paid platform but it offers a 14-day trial for you to try out its features.
-It has tools to publish, reply, and analyze your content; while it may not have the breath of functions like Hootsuite, it is constantly updating its offerings.
+- Buffer is a paid platform but it offers a 14-day trial so you can try out its features.
+It has tools to publish, reply, and analyze your content; while it may not have the breadth of functions like Hootsuite, it is constantly updating its offerings.
 Along with that, its modern interface makes it easier to use, which gives it a significant advantage over Hootsuite

 - Sprout Social